 You may petition to include a course or courses into your concentration other than the pre-approved ones, if you can show, and the program directors concur, that the course (or courses) are related to Health and Societies and make a meaningful contribution to your in-major concentration.
 Courses cannot be petitioned to substitute for the three required department courses, which must be courses taught by the department or crosslisted by the department.
 NOTE: The lists of pre-approved courses for each concentration do change from time to time as courses are added and dropped.
 Courses that are on the pre-approved list when a student becomes an HSOC major will always apply to the concentration even if the course is later taken off the list.
 Courses from old lists do not apply to new majors.

 How do I become a Health & Societies (HSOC) major?

 Go to the page "How to become an HSOC Major."

 What specific courses will I need to fulfill core requirements?

 You must take HSOC 10 or HSOC 145, SOCI 100 or SOCI 111, a core history course (HSOC 002 or HSOC 150), and a core social science course (ANTH 238 or SOCI 175).
 See requirements for course titles.

 No. For example, if you take HSOC 145 as the prerequisite course, you may not use it to fulfill any other requirement within the major.

 See the list of "department courses" for the courses that fulfill the 3 credits of department courses required for the major.

 What if I am not ready to declare a major but have questions about HSOC?
 How do I get academic advising?

-The HSOC program director or the Associate Director will be happy to meet with you.
+The HSOC Director or Associate Director will be happy to meet with you.
 You may also contact members of the HSOC Student Advisory Board.